pyamsoft/power-manager/README.md

 taken by the user to grant Power Manager the ability to set the current
 Doze mode state.
 To learn more, see the Settings page in the application.

+Power Manager is also able of managing Airplane Mode automatically on devices
+which have root.

 * Power Manager can only manage Cellular Data on Android Lollipop and upwards
 if you have access to root.
 Power Manager will make a call to the `su` binary
 when it attempts to toggle Cellular Data on these newer Android platforms.
 This is a limitation of the Android operating system, and there is unfortunately
 nothing that can be done from a third party application to change this.

+For functionality of Power Manager which requires root, be sure to toggle the
+`Enable Superuser` option On in the Settings module.

 ## Permissions